THE MEANING OF LIFE

 • On a scale of one to ten, how strong is your conviction that an afterlife realm exists?

-The Paris question would uniformly get a ten, but even among believers the afterlife question would not do as well.
+The Paris question would uniformly get a ten, but, even among believers, the afterlife question would not do as well.
 On a good day, a believer’s conviction might hover around a ten; on a bad day, it might dip down to a one.
 The idea of an afterlife is the kind of conviction that requires reinforcement on a regular basis, which is precisely what religious institutions do.
-By contrast, there is no organization devoted to reinforcing our conviction that Paris exists; we believe it without any pep talk from the “Paris Exists” organization.
+By contrast, there is no organization devoted to reinforcing our conviction that Paris exists: we believe it without any pep talk from a “Paris Exists” organization.
 The crucial question is whether a person’s belief in an afterlife is consistently strong enough to counteract the problems of life’s meaning.
-Sometimes it is, sometimes it is not.
+Sometimes it is, but sometimes it is not.

 Furthering God’s Kingdom